Juggling brand strategy and business priorities

 Can you think of a commercial that makes you laugh or tear up?
 That’s the reaction that connects you instantly to that brand, often leaving you with a lasting impression.

-“Your brand gives you the opportunity to communicate your value and what makes you relatable.
-A well-known brand does a lot of heavy lifting when conveying the purpose it fulfils, generating demand,” affirms Martin.
+“Your brand gives you the opportunity to communicate your value and makes you relatable and recognisable.
+A well-known brand does a lot of heavy lifting when conveying the purpose it fulfils and generating demand,” says Martin.

-By building a brand strategy, you set the stage for sustainable growth and success.
+By building a brand strategy, you set the stage for long-term sustainable growth.

-During the pandemic, UK travel company TUI surveyed customers to understand their perception of travel.
-Turns out customers wanted to make plans, but they weren’t for fear of losing money if travel was put on hold.
+When the covid pandemic brought the global travel industry to a halt, UK travel company TUI surveyed customers to understand their hesitations around travel and learned that customers wanted to make plans, but were afraid of losing money due to travel disruptions.

-Brand building efforts should remain steady, whether the market is fast or slow, or your product team is head down bum up, working on the next release.
+This story is a reminder that brand building efforts should remain steady, whether the market is fast or slow, or your product team is buried, working on the next release.
+Melissa Martin says:

 Don’t underestimate the power of brand equity.
 If you build a brand that customers trust and love, they’ll think of your product when considering a purchase.

 They might also be willing to pay a premium.
-Starbucks for example gets away with charging extra for a cup of coffee because they’re Starbucks.
+Starbucks gets away with charging extra for a cup of fairly terrible coffee because they’re Starbucks.

 “Branding contributes to long term business success by resonating with customers and turning them into loyal brand advocates.